savdev-ua/kotusiks_app/README.md

 - Displaying random cat images from CATAAS
 - Storing cat facts locally using Hive DB for offline access

 **Note:** The CatFact Ninja API does not provide a creation date for the facts.
-To mitigate this, we're generating a random date for each fact to simulate a timeline of creation.
+To mitigate this, I'm generating a random date for each fact to simulate a timeline of creation.

 ## Tech Stack